AppLovin/AppLovin-MAX-Flutter/README.md

 See [pub.dev](https://pub.dev/packages/applovin_max) for the latest releases of the plugin.

 ## Demo App Instructions
-To get started with the demo app, please make sure you have Flutter properly installed on your system.
+To get started with the demo app, please ensure Flutter is installed on your system.
 Once everything is properly installed, follow the instructions below to get the demo application up and running.

-1. Update the SDK_KEY and ad unit IDs in the `main.dart` file.
+1. Update the `SDK_KEY` and ad unit IDs in the `main.dart` file.
 2. Update the package name from `com.applovin.enterprise.apps.demoapp` to one that matches your ad units.
 Be sure to do this for every package name reference in the demo app.

 ### Android
-1. Adding Adapters to `build.gradle`:
+#### 1. Adding Adapters to `build.gradle`:
 - Navigate to your Flutter project directory in your file explorer or terminal.
 - Within the project directory, navigate to `android/app/` to find the `build.gradle` file.
 - Open `build.gradle` with a text editor or an IDE.
-- Under dependencies, add the adapters you need, as the documentation specifies.
+- Add the adapters you need under dependencies, as the documentation specifies.
 It will look something like this:
 ```
 dependencies {
     // Other dependencies...